UANATACA/ONESHOT-REPO/oneshot_gui.md

 **API reference:** <a href="#tag/Documents/paths/~1api~1v1~1documents~1{pk}/delete">Delete All Documents</a>

-<blockquote style="background-color: #faf3ac; border-color: #5a5a5a; color: #3b3b3b;">⚠ While the service will not delete uploaded files unless explicitly requested through an API call, it is <strong>strongly recommended</strong> that you backup any files that you want to preserve using an alternative system.</blockquote>
+<blockquote style="background-color: #faf3ac; border-color: #5a5a5a; color: #3b3b3b;">⚠ Since the service does not delete uploaded files unless explicitly requested through an API call, it is <strong>strongly recommended</strong> that you backup any file you want to preserve using an alternative system.</blockquote>

-Delete all documents associated to an ended digital signature request.
+Delete all documents associated to a finished digital signature request.

 	curl -X DELETE https://one-shot.developers.uanataca.com/api/v1/documents/1464